 MSA Co-Founder and President Mr. Arthur L. Flagg, who serves as the rock foundation and prospecting roots of our society.

-MSA President Dr. Raymond Grant who's presentation "Basalt to Wulfenite or How Arizona Got So Many Minerals" was inspiration for Chris Whitney-Smith's logo designs.
+MSA President Dr. Raymond Grant whose presentation "Basalt to Wulfenite or How Arizona Got So Many Minerals" was inspiration for Chris Whitney-Smith's logo designs.

 MSA President Mr. Chris Whitney-Smith, designer of MSA 75th Anniversary Pin and 2012 MSA logo, united symbolism of MSA and mineralogy and ultimately championed campaign to make Wulfenite the Official State Mineral of Arizona.

-MSA Board Governor Mr. Don Boushelle, who designed Flagg Mineral Foundation's 2016 logo and who's distinguished artisan vision in collaboration with Chris Whitney-Smith, created in 2016 an MSA logo with symbolism that honors MSA history, pays tribute to MSA's enduring future and features a Red Cloud Wulfenite in support of Wulfenite as the Official State Mineral of Arizona.
+MSA Board Governor Mr. Don Boushelle, who designed Flagg Mineral Foundation's 2016 logo and whose distinguished artisan vision in collaboration with Chris Whitney-Smith, created in 2016 an MSA logo with symbolism that honors MSA history, pays tribute to MSA's enduring future and features a Red Cloud Wulfenite in support of Wulfenite as the Official State Mineral of Arizona.